VoronDesign/VoronUsers/printer_mods/Mckurt/Switchwire Y Belt Tensioner/Readme.md

 Use Allen key for tensioning your belt,
 You can use brim while printing "Body" part

-Have a good prints (:
+Have a good print (:

 Photos might be differences then STLs, because of upgrades at latest and tested parts are Ready for your download